linkedin/iris/docs/source/quickstart.rst

     iris.incident('Example plan', {'notes': 'This is a programmatic incident!'})

 Remember to make sure the sender is running, and wait for the new phone call.
-This one should now say “This is a programmatic incident”.
+This one should now say "This is a programmatic incident".
 If we define our message templates properly, our outbound messages can now include useful information about each incident.